l1n0b1/TurboGP/README.md

 ## Getting Started

 TurboGP ships with several jupyter notebooks that explain in detail how to use the library.
 The notebooks cover a simple regression example, under different scenarios (offline learning, online learning, parallel CPU usage), as well as an example on a multi-layered GP for image denoising.
-Other examples include binary classification for classic UCI repository datasets, examples on how to use TurboGP from the OS shell (CLI), among others.
+Other examples include binary classification for classic UCI repository datasets [8], examples on how to use TurboGP from the OS shell (CLI), among others.
 There is also a notebook that covers more in depth the inner workings of TurboGP (core classes and methods).

 ### Prerequisites